Intimate Organics Hydra Water Based Lubricant

 I wanted to be really thorough so I used the lube 3 times, each time with a different toy just in case it was toy material and not the lube causing the problem.
 It was the lube.
 Luckily, I never used a ton of lube (I don’t normally) and the sensation quickly went away as soon as I stopped my activities.

-I know that mine might be the only experience which goes badly but I’d rather err on the side of caution and just not recommend this lube to anyone.
-With that said, PinkCherry also carries Wet Naturals Beautifully Bare (read my review), a lube which is also paraben and glycerin free which I have used to much success.
+I know that mine might be the only experience that goes badly, but I’d rather err on the side of caution and just not recommend this lube to anyone.
+With that said, PinkCherry also carries Wet Naturals Beautifully Bare (read my review), a lube that is also paraben and glycerin-free, which I have used to much success.

 Comment